-Some investors consider the rewards of buying the dip worth the risk as a way to build wealth in their share portfolio quickly.
+Some investors consider the rewards of buying the dip worth the risk.
+They see it as a way to quickly build wealth in their share portfolio.
 We take a closer look at the pros and cons of this investment strategy.

 An introduction to buying the dip